RENEE MONTAGNE, Host:

 JON HAMILTON: A couple of years ago, Katherine Ellison realized things were not going well with her son.
 He was 12 and had been diagnosed with ADHD.

-Ms. KATHERINE ELLISON (Journalist, Author): He was getting into fights.
+KATHERINE ELLISON: He was getting into fights.
 He wasn't doing his homework.
 He was being very difficult with his little brother.
 And he was just melting down day after day.
 So I decided to devote a year to trying out different approaches to see if we could make it any better.

 HAMILTON: Ellison isn't just any parent.
 She's a journalist who won a Pulitzer Prize, and she has ADHD herself.